Set a budget

 – Yeah….
 But you started it!

-Color and weight are more important; clarity and cut have a somewhat smaller effect on the price.
-Determine what two parameters are most important to you:
+Color and carat weight dramatically affect the price, while clarity and cut have a lesser effect.
+To find your target grade, first decide what combination of two parameters is most important to you:

 - budget and size

 What diamond size can you afford?
 Use our exclusive diamond affordability calculator to find out.